vimeo/psalm/docs/plugins_type_system.md

         'second' => Type::getString()])]);
 ```

-You can also use Type::getInt(5) to generate a union type corresponding to the literal int value 5.
+You can also use `Type::getInt(5)` to generate a union type corresponding to the literal int value 5.

 ### Creating type object instances from doc string types

-Another way of creating these instances is to use the class \Psalm\Type which includes a static method 'parseString'.
+Another way of creating these instances is to use the class `Psalm\Type` which includes a static method `parseString`.
 You may pass any doc string type description to this, and it will return the corresponding object representation.

 ``` php
 \Psalm\Type::parseString('int|null');
 ```

-You can find how psalm would represent a given type as objects, by specifying the type as an input to this function, and calling var\_dump on the result.
+You can find how psalm would represent a given type as objects, by specifying the type as an input to this function, and calling `var_dump` on the result.